Wilsons Have It All

 WAMM, WHOW, Grand SLAMM!
 It’s enough to make you wonder WATT in blazes is happening?

 No, this isn’t a discourse on pop art paintings that resemble blown up comic book panels.
-It’s an introduction to the venerated loudspeaker designer, David Wilson, who has used those terms as model designations.
+It’s an introduction to the venerated loudspeakers from Wilson Audio.
+Company founder David Wilson used those terms for model designations.

-Don’t let the names mislead you.
-Wilson speakers deliver far more than the blunt-force bass that they imply.
-Dynamic power, always a Wilson hallmark, is just one reason audiophiles revere the brand.
-Countless devotees will tell you, without hesitation, that Wilson speakers have it all.
+The names are a bit misleading since Wilson speakers deliver far more than the blunt-force bass they imply.
+Dynamic power, always a Wilson hallmark, is just one of the reasons audiophiles revere the brand.
+Countless Wilson devotees will tell you, without hesitation, that these speakers have it all.

-We concur.
+We heartily agree.
 Wilsons are forcefully dynamic yet highly detailed, fast and distortion-free, exceptionally transparent with true-to-life timbre, and as spatially correct as any loudspeaker has ever been.

 Bound For Glory